About

 180525_AlexaWiley_1_-0780

 “Wild metaphorical music that rocks” has been used to describe the sound of Alexa Wiley & the Wilderness, a Portland-based band with an abundance of long-time local musical roots.
-Their 2018 album Planted borrows from an array of genres and musical expressions.
-Continuing down the same path as their debut collaboration from 2015, the songs display varying styles tied together with themes of the search for meaning in our hurried, modern world.
+Their music borrows from an array of genres and musical expressions and the songs display varying styles tied together with themes of the search for meaning in our hurried, modern world.

 Alexa Wiley has opened for and played with an outrageous range of fellow musicians, from legendary American folk icon Michael Hurley to brilliant Oregon artists such as Richmond Fontaine, fisher poet David Densmore, and local Portland working musicians such as Lincoln Crockett, Freddy Trujillo, Kris Deelane & Dan Haley.